Top 8 Best Small Automatic Cars

 This guide is our pick of the top 8 small automatic cars on the market and will help you make a smart buying decision.

-Not everyone can drive a manual, and driving round town, an automatic is ideal.
+Not everyone can drive a manual, and for driving around town, an automatic is ideal.

 Stop-start traffic, slowing down and speeding up again can be all be rather taxing on the old left leg, especially when all you want to do is get from A to B as quickly as possible.
 Buying a small automatic makes a lot of sense for a lot of people – especially those living in busy cities.